"The Way Is Not A Way But A Place" by Chloe Wilwerding

 Learn more at WildernessWorkshop.org.

-Carbondale Arts presents “The Way Is Not A Way But A Place”, a solo exhibition by Chloe Wilwerding at the Carbondale Arts Gallery, on display July 9 - August 13, 2026.
+Carbondale Arts presents The Way Is Not A Way But A Place, a solo exhibition by Chloe Wilwerding at the Carbondale Arts Gallery, on display July 9 - August 13, 2026.
 The opening reception will take place on THURSDAY, July 9, from 5-7pm at The Launchpad, with an artist talk at 5:30pm.

 “GEOart Collective: Cracks, Layers, Water”

 In our fast-paced, achievement-oriented outdoor culture, a hiking trail can be a means to an end—towards a step goal, collecting mountain peaks, or conquering summits.
-The Way is not a Way but a Place proposes a shift from achievement in nature towards wonder, intimacy, and attention to the landscape.
+The Way Is Not a Way But a Place proposes a shift from achievement in nature towards wonder, intimacy, and attention to the landscape.

 Wendell Berry writes of a day when the way becomes a place.
 That day might describe an occasional oceanic feeling of oneness with our natural surroundings.
 Or it might imagine a future when our relationship to the environment values each place as an awe-inspiring intersection of living organisms and miraculous planetary conditions, rather than a means to any human end.
-By intimately knowing a place, Chloe hopes to build the kind of trusting, reciprocal relationship where I can ask it, “Are you okay?” and recognize the answer.
-When the answer is “No,” she hopes to draw from our relationship to advocate for those places in human spaces and languages.
+By intimately knowing a place, Chloe hopes to build the kind of trusting, reciprocal relationship where she can ask it, “Are you okay?” and recognize the answer.
+When the answer is “No,” she hopes to draw from her relationship to advocate for those places in human spaces and languages.

 Chloe Wilwerding